 * Click here for rating key

-Sugarmill Restaurant Review: Chef and restaurateur Troy Guard's empire just keeps on growing with the addition of Sugarmill, an epic shrine to sweets.
-The open kitchen, overseen by pastry chef Noah French, is a Noah's ark of house-baked cakes, cookies, French macarons, peanut butter parfaits, cupcakes, tarts and red velvet crème brûlée --- and that's just the beginning of French's edibles.
-Breakfast, lunch and dinner dishes are all served within the confines of the elegant space splashed with black-and-green Parisian wallpaper, and while breakfast is mostly a grand-and-go affair, lunch and dinner hours morph into full-fledged dining experiences that trumpet a swell of savory items.
+Sugarmill Restaurant Review: Chef and restaurateur Troy Guard's empire continued to grow with Sugarmill, an epic shrine to sweets.
+The open kitchen, overseen by a seasoned team of pastry chefs, is a wonderland of house-baked cakes, cookies, French macarons, peanut butter parfaits, cupcakes, tarts and red velvet crème brûlée --- and that's just the beginning of the edibles.
+Breakfast, lunch and dinner dishes are all served within the confines of the elegant space splashed with black-and-green Parisian wallpaper, and while breakfast is mostly a grab-and-go affair, lunch and dinner hours morph into full-fledged dining experiences that trumpet a swell of savory items.
 To wit: foie gras torchon paired with kumquat marmalade; short rib tortellini tangling with apple slices and butternut squash; and beef Wellington bolstered by a smear of mushroom duxelles.
 A small wine list, punctuated with several post-dinner sips and bubbles, is smartly curated and fairly priced.